alexander-95/fyp/report.md

 - SOFTWARE VERIFICATION
   + how to perform a table top experiment using predefined pictures and predefined timestamps.
 - VALIDATION/MEASUREMENTS
+  + measuring objects at a known distance
+  +

 \pagebreak